shoui520/shoui520.github.io/docs/monolingual.md

 #### Monolingual

 **新明解国語辞典 第七版** - 7th edition of Shinmeikai.
 Very verbose and precise with their definitions, always uses easy language, written from the ground up, instead of being based on old Meiji era dictionaries like the rest.
 This is the smallest dictionary.
+7th edition has weird formatting so I kept the 5th edition in the pack, I recommend you use the 5th edition instead to not clutter your Yomichan.
+Will be fixed soon.

 **明鏡国語辞典** - 1st edition of Meikyou.
 Very concise and compact, has expressions, always uses easy language. #1 recommended for first time monolingual users.
 Best for definitions on Anki cards.
 Second smallest.
 However, the current version we have has 未収録語 but I have the source for the full version, will get it converted soon.

 **大辞林３** - 3rd edition of Daijirin.
 One of the bigger dictionaries, a great all rounder, has names such as place names, common names and famous people too.
 I would put this next to Daijisen.

 **デジタル大辞泉** - "Digital Daijisen" - The KING of online dictionaries, now in Yomichan.
 It has an extra 120,000 entries over the original Dajisen.
 Highly recommend.
+If you are using animecards.site's handlebars.js, I recommend you do not put this as your topmost dictionary as the first definition will get cut out when sent to the Anki card.
+Working on a fix.

 **広辞苑 第六版, 付属資料** - 6th edition of Koujien, the most authoritative dictionary in Japan.
 Language is a bit on the trickier side for beginners.
 It is one of the bigger dictionaries.
 Definitions are ordered by oldest to newest and are usually boring.
 This dictionary has a certain charm I like though.
-Optional.

 **岩波国語辞典** - 6th edition of Iwanami dictionary.
-What a stupid dictionary, it has missing entries.
-I think the source EPWING it was converted from was bad or something?
+This is the dictionary Google uses when you search "〇〇 定義"、"〇〇 定義"とは、 and/or "〇〇 意味".
 The definitions "[feel like the Meikyou](/img/iwakoku.png)".
-Anyway, it is optional.

 **ハイブリッド新辞林** - Daijirin's little brother, Shinjirin.
 The best thing about it is its concise definitions and how it has separate entries for different kanji variants like 撃つ vs 打つ.
 Highly recommended for beginners.
 My version of this dictionary has an error where some words with multiple kanji in the same entry get combined in the headword.